CHAIR OF TRUSTEES

 Amanda Richardson has over thirty years’ experience of working with children with special educational needs in both mainstream and special school settings.
 She joined PACE, a charity and specialist centre for children with motor disorders such as cerebral palsy and their families, in 1995 initially working directly with the children as a teacher.
 Amanda became Head Teacher of PACE in 2002 and Chief Executive in 2012.

-As a Founder and Chief Executive of Action Cerebral Palsy, Amanda played a key role in the Parliamentary Inquiry on Cerebral Palsy resulting in January 2015 in the report “Enabling Potential – Achieving a New Deal for Children with Cerebral Palsy”.
+As a Founder and Director of Policy of Action Cerebral Palsy, Amanda played a key role in the Parliamentary Inquiry on Cerebral Palsy resulting in January 2015 in the report “Enabling Potential – Achieving a New Deal for Children with Cerebral Palsy”.

 Amanda was awarded an MBE for services to Special Educational Needs and Disability in the Queen’s Birthday Honours, 2017 and is a Churchill Fellow, having carried out research in Australia in 2018 on best practice early intervention for children with cerebral palsy.